 We conducted a power analysis and calculated effect size, and confidence intervals based on a guide by Jané et al. (2024) and R (Version 4.3.2; 385 R Core team, 2023).
 We focused on the differences between conditions regarding the main dependent variable - donation amount, and aimed for a 95% power with an alpha of 0.05.
-We used GPower [3.1.9.7] (Faul et al., 2007) for power and sensitivity tests.
+We used GPower 3.1.9.7 (Faul et al., 2007) for power and sensitivity tests.
 We summarized the calculated effects for Studies 3 to 5 in Table 2.
-The smallest effect size for the impact of effort on donations was d = .37, requiring 113 per condition (226 overall).
+The smallest effect size for the impact of effort on donations was d = .41 in Study 5, requiring 130 per condition (260 overall).
+In our unified design in Studies 4 and 5 we had nine conditions, and therefore 1170 overall.
+We added a buffer of an extra 180 participants (20 participants per condition), therefore aiming for a total sample of 1350 participants (or 150 per condition).

-Given that in the unified design in Studies 4 and 5 we had nine conditions, we multiplied 113 by 9 to 1017, and accounting for possible exclusions of 10% based on our previous experience with the target sample, our integrated design, and allowing for the potential of additional analyses, we aimed for a larger total sample of 1350 participants (150 in each condition), over three times larger than any of the samples in the target article’s Studies 3, 4 and 5.
-As a reminder, to allow for an easy comparison, the target article’s Study 3 had 202 participants, Study 4 had 359 participants after exclusion, and Study 5 had a sample of 152 participants after exclusion.
+We conducted a series of sensitivity analyses, detailed in the “Sensitivity analyses” subsection of the supplementary materials.
+We aimed for each condition pair to be powered for the smallest between-subject design t-test contrast (d = .41), yet given that we have three cause effort conditions, two effortful conditions compared to one easy, and two human suffering cause conditions compared to one human enjoyment, the contrast (without the buffer) is 260 effortful compared to 130 easy, or if cause is collapsed then 520 effortful compared to 260 easy in the combination of the human suffering conditions.
+Our sensitivity analyses show that when collapsing these, we should be powered to detect much weaker effects of d = 0.35 and d = 0.25, respectively.
+Sensitivity analyses further show that 130 per condition is powered to detect effects of f = 0.16 for the 2x2 interaction in the replication of Study 5, f = 0.12 for the 3x3 interaction in our extension of the unified design of Studies 4 and 5, w = 0.22 for the chi-square test in the replication of Study 4, w = 0.18 for the chi-square test in the replication of Study 5, and w = 0.14 for the unified design of Studies 4 and 5.

-We note that while we aimed for each condition pair to be powered for the smallest effect, given that we have three cause conditions for each effort, two of which are for the effortful fundraiser or towards human suffering cause, the contrast is in fact 300 compared to 150, or if cause is collapsed then 600 compared to 300, which is powered to detect much weaker effects of d = 0.33 and d = 0.23, respectively.
+[Note: We will update the sensitivity analyses in Stage 2 to the exact final number of participants after data collection]

 Participants

 [To demonstrate what the results would look like after data collection we simulated a dataset of 1147 participants using Qualtrics and reported our analyses below based on that dataset.
 Results will later be updated in full to a sample of 1350 and the real data.]